 There are quite a few music archives around.
 Alas, it seems as if the thought of how to maneuver them got a bit neglected.
 Since music firstly wants to get heard, and only then possibly get categorized or explained, the solution to this is easy: Make the archive speak!

-The mix as interface
+The Mix as Interface

-In a future version of the archive, many tracks in such programs will serve as optional gateways – to get to know more about their context, artistic concepts, or related music.
-Users will be able to leave the mix and maneuver the archive in their own unique ways – based on context related suggestions, with no AI involved.
+Besides providing sonic environments, Sounds Central introduces a new sort of user interface.
+In a future version of the archive, many tracks in its thematic mixes will serve as optional gateways – to get to know more about their context, artistic concepts, or related music.
+Users will be able to leave a mix and maneuver the archive in their own unique ways – based on context related suggestions, with no AI involved.

-Paul Paulun, February 2020
+Paul Paulun, April 2020 (updated 11/21)

 Paul Paulun will contribute to Reina Sofía’s radio station RRS in 2023.
 The museum of contemporary and 20th-century art in Madrid has reorganized its permanent collection with the aim of offering narratives and experiences from feminist, decolonial and ecological viewpoints.

 Sounds Central will showcase a set at Meakusma Festival in Eupen (Belgium) in September 2022